Summer Toolkit: Your guide to decreasing student melt

 4. Streamline orientation communication

 For many families, orientation is their first real interaction with your office or campus.
-Set clear expectations with communications about what they need to know and how to prepare.
+Set clear expectations about what they need to know and how to prepare.
+Create a family orientation hub so families can revisit key information anytime.
+Get FSU’s playbook here.

 ESP PRO TIP: Hosting an onsite Family Orientation?
 CampusESP’s Event Check-in feature reduces wait times from over an hour to under 10 minutes, ensuring a smoother experience.